Richard Lipton: Multi-party protocols

 Chandra, Furst and Lipton generalized the notion of two-party communication protocols to multi-party communication protocols.
 They proposed a model in which a collection of processes ($P_0,P_1,\ldots,P_{k-1}$) have access to a set of integers ($a_0$, $a_1,\ldots,a_{k-1}$) except one of them, so that $P_i$ is denied access to $a_i$.
 These processes are allowed to communicate in order to arrive at a consensus on a predicate.
 They studied this model's communication complexity, defined as the number of bits broadcast among all the processes.
 As an example, they studied the complexity of a k-party protocol for Exactly-N (do all $a_i$’s sum up to N?), and obtained a lower bound using the tiling method.
 They further applied this model to study general branching programs and obtained a time lower bound for constant-space branching programs that compute Exactly-N.

 Time/space SAT tradeoff

-We have no way to prove that Boolean satisfiability problem (often abbreviated as SAT), which is NP-complete, requires exponential (or at least super-polynomial) time (this is the famous P versus NP problem), or linear (or at least super-logarithmic) space to solve.
+We have no way to prove that the Boolean satisfiability problem (often abbreviated as SAT), which is NP-complete, requires exponential (or at least super-polynomial) time (this is the famous P versus NP problem), or linear (or at least super-logarithmic) space to solve.
 However, in the context of space–time tradeoff, one can prove that SAT cannot be computed if we apply constraints to both time and space.
-L. Fortnow, Lipton, D. van Melkebeek, and A. Viglas proved that SAT cannot be computed by a Turing machine that takes at most O(n1.1) steps and at most O(n0.1) cells of its read-write tapes.
+L. Fortnow, Lipton, D. van Melkebeek, and A. Viglas proved that SAT cannot be computed by a Turing machine that takes at most O(n1.1) steps and at most O(n0.1) cells of its read–write tapes.